 Declared noxious, weeds are plants that have been proclaimed under legislation, which requires the landholder to control or eradicate these weeds.

 For further information on weed identification, control measures and appropriate herbicides contact:

-Find out here how you can easily compost your food scraps through Council's Compost Revolution program.
+Find out here how you can easily compost your food scraps through Council's discounted compost bin and worm farm program.

 Keeping chickens in your backyard